-Here, there are no debtors- payments are collected in time and eventually invested in business.
+As the name suggests, this policy is a high-risk one and is mainly followed by companies looking for brisk growth.
+Owing to the risk factors, returns are also higher.
+To follow this, a business must minimise its current assets or the debt it is owed.
+Here, there are no debtors as payments are collected in time and are eventually invested in businesses.
 Creditors’ payments are delayed to the maximum.
-Doing so, sometimes might land up with possibilities to sell out company assets to clear debts.
+Doing so may provide possibilities to sell out company assets to clear debts.

 2. Conservative policy

-Generally, a conservative working capital policy is followed to keep the company assets and liabilities in sync with each other, with the assets value on the higher side, in case of sudden exigencies.
+Businesses with a low-risk appetite are inclined towards such a policy.
+Credit limits are pre-set to a specific amount in this policy, and these enterprises refrain from doing business on credit.
+Generally, a conservative working capital policy is followed to keep the company assets and liabilities in sync with each other, with the assets valuing on the higher side in case of sudden difficulties.

 3. Matching policy